cfe-lab/Kive/INSTALL.md

 get back to your regular prompt.

 On a Mac, the PostgreSQL database defaults to accept connections from any user, so you are finished.
-On Ubuntu, however, the default is to only accept connections from system users.
+On Ubuntu or CentOS, however, the default is to only accept connections from system users.
 To allow the shipyard database user to connect, you have to change the [authentication setting][pg_hba] in PostgreSQL's configuration file.
 Replace 9.3 with whichever version you have.

     sudo vi /etc/postgresql/9.3/main/pg_hba.conf
-    # Add the following line after the default for user postgres
+    # Add the following line before the default for user postgres or all
     local   all             shipyard                                md5
     # Then save the file and reload the PostgreSQL configuration
     /etc/init.d/postgresql reload